 Chapter 10: Cell Cycle and Cell Division

 Growth and reproduction are characteristics of cells, indeed of all living organisms.
 All cells reproduce by dividing into two, with each parental cell giving rise to two daughter cells each time they divide.
-These newly formed daughter cells can themselves grow and divide, giving rise to a new cell population that is formed by the growth and division of a single parental cell and its progeny.
+These newly-formed daughter cells can themselves grow and divide, giving rise to a new cell population that is formed by the growth and division of a single parental cell and its progeny.
 In other words, such cycles of growth and division allow a single cell to form a structure consisting of millions of cells.
-Other subtopics mentioned in chapter are Cell Cycle, M Phase, Significance of Mitosis, Meiosis, Significance of Meiosis.
+Other subtopics mentioned in the chapter are Cell Cycle, M Phase, Significance of Mitosis, Meiosis, and Significance of Meiosis.

 Chapter 11: Transport in Plants